Sunday, April 30, 2023

 The man (men?) known as Horde was originally Jason Graham, an experimental physicist and cousin to Jamie Small, aka the villain Miniac.
 Jason's own powers stem from him attempting to save his relative from a life of super-crime by inventing an "embiggening" device that would counteract the deleterious effects of Miniac's own technology.
 Following in his cousin's footsteps he opted to test a prototype mechanism on himself, with disastrous results.
 Rather than his space distortion device producing a growth effect as expected, it instead triggered a quantum duplication cascade, filling the lab with copies of himself whose psyches were linked on the subatomic level.
 Jamie Small had been driven mad by resizing his own brain repeatedly.
 Jason Graham lost his own mind by having it subdivided a thousand-fold in an instant.

 Graham has since followed in the same trajectory as his older cousin, adopting the supranym Horde and building a reputation as a technically-skilled but somewhat unstable villain.
 He's crossed paths with Miniac a few times but never worked with him, and relations between them are frosty.
-Miniac thinks Horde was a fool for attempting to develop an embiggening device ("It obviously couldn't work, the science is ludicrous!) and Horde thinks his cousin is an ungrateful blowhard who refuses to admit the superiority of Graham's own scientific genius.
+Miniac thinks Horde was a fool for attempting to develop an embiggening device ("It obviously couldn't work, the science is ludicrous!") and Horde thinks his cousin is an ungrateful blowhard who refuses to admit the superiority of Graham's own scientific genius.

 Horde's powers let him not only make stable duplicates of himself that can last hours or even days if produced in small numbers, he can also instantaneously manifest dozens, even hundreds of transient copies, which flicker in and out of existence when he uses Living Barricade or Massed Attacks.
 His Duplication is now an innate power, having been baked into his subatomic structure during the initial accident.
 He's also weaponized a variant of the technology, building his space-distortion pistols with their agonizing rays powered by Horde's own energies - which conveniently makes them useless to foes if he (or his duplicates) get disarmed.
 If Horde was more mentally stable he'd be a terrifying menace, but he's easily distracted and far too quick to take chances to be an A tier threat despite his raw potential.